-Unexpected losses, events or challenging situations come across our paths from time to time, and can cause significant stress.
-A single stressful event may trigger depression or anxiety at any point in life.
+Unexpected losses, events or challenging situations are part of all our lives, and can cause significant stress.
+A single stressful event or a series of ongoing events may trigger depression or anxiety at any point in life, even many years later.

-“Traumatic events” like accidents, natural disasters, suicide or being attacked, can result in emotional and psychological trauma.
-These unexpected events can have a huge impact on all aspects of our wellbeing.
+‘Traumatic events’ are terrible, unexpected events like accidents, natural disasters, a sudden death or being attacked.
+These events can result in emotional and psychological trauma, and this can have an impact on all aspects of our wellbeing.
+Read more about trauma.

-- Death or suicide of a close friend or whānau member
+- the death of a close friend or whānau member

-While you may not have control over the events themselves, you can help by the way you respond to them.
-Simply ignoring them may only make things worse.
+While you may not have control over the events themselves, you can control what you do about them.
+Ignoring them may only make things worse.

 Changes to your role in life

-The hardship, challenges and conflict that come along with these life changes can contribute to depression and anxiety.
+The difficulty, challenges and conflict that come along with these life changes can contribute to depression and anxiety.

 Find out more about some of the most challenging changes we go through below: